gvwilson/thirdbit/src/fiction/iffy/index.md

 laid out chopsticks with geometric precision, and began serving the food.

-The governor, Wales, and Doctor Johel made small talk as they ate.
+The governor and Doctor Johel made small talk as they ate.
 Iffy and her foster mother focused on the food, exchanging glances now and again to confirm that yes, this was really happening